M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Experiments

 \subsection{Quantitative Results}

 The experimental results can be seen in Table \ref{table:main_result_simplified}, from which there are some interesting findings:

-\textbf{Correctness.} (1) Closed-source vs. Open-source Models: Across models, closed-source systems do not exhibit a uniform advantage over open-source ones in terms of CoT-GT alignment.
+\textbf{Correctness.} \textbf{(1) Closed-source vs. Open-source Models:} Across models, closed-source systems do not exhibit a uniform advantage over open-source ones in terms of CoT-ground truth alignment.
 A notable example is GPT-5, which achieves relatively high Precision but substantially lower Recall.
 This pattern arises because GPT-5 frequently bypasses step-by-step reasoning and directly outputs final answers even under CoT instructions.
 In contrast, GPT-4.1 and Gemini 2.5 Pro show strong and balanced P/R/F1 scores, indicating that they reliably produce complete and structured reasoning chains.
-This comparison suggests that adherence to CoT instruction, rather than model openness, is the dominant factor in CoT quality.
-(2) Qwen3-VL-Thinking vs. Qwen3-VL-Instruct: Within the Qwen3-VL family, the Thinking variants consistently outperform the Instruct variants, demonstrating the benefit of explicitly modeling multi-step reasoning.
-The Instruct models are optimized for task completion and often generate concise answers with implicit reasoning, which leads to missing or compressed intermediate steps and lower CoT-GT alignment.
-In contrast, the Thinking models are encouraged to externalize intermediate decisions, resulting in more complete coverage of annotated steps.
-(3) Large vs. Small Models within the Same Series: Comparisons within the same model family show that larger models generally achieve higher F1 scores than their smaller counterparts.
-Beyond raw capacity, larger models exhibit greater stability in multi-step reasoning, making them less prone to skipping steps, collapsing reasoning, or introducing spurious assumptions.
-(4) Performance of Medical-Specific MLLMs: Medical-specialized MLLMs do not consistently outperform general-purpose MLLMs in CoT-GT alignment.
-While these models are often optimized for clinical correctness and practical decision-making, they tend to favor experience-driven conclusions rather than explicit step-by-step explanations.
-Consequently, many medical MLLMs show moderate Precision but lower Recall.
+This comparison suggests that adherence to CoT instruction, rather than model openness, is the dominant factor in CoT quality. \textbf{(2) Thinking Models vs. Instruction Models:} Within the Qwen3-VL family, the Thinking variants consistently outperform the Instruct variants, demonstrating the benefit of explicitly modeling multi-step reasoning.
+The Thinking models are trained to externalize intermediate decisions, resulting in more complete coverage of annotated steps. \textbf{(3) Large vs. Small Models within the Same Series:} Comparisons within the same model family show that larger models generally achieve higher F1 scores than their smaller counterparts.
+Beyond raw capacity, larger models exhibit greater stability in multi-step reasoning, making them less prone to skipping steps, collapsing reasoning, or introducing spurious assumptions. \textbf{(4) Performance of Medical-Specific MLLMs:} Medical-specialized MLLMs do not consistently outperform general-purpose MLLMs in CoT-GT alignment.
+Many medical MLLMs show moderate Precision but lower Recall.
 This suggests that domain specialization alone does not guarantee high-quality CoT generation.